History of the Catholic Church in Japan: Nature of early Christian community

-Military activities

-Many daimyōs converted to Christianity to gain more favorable access to saltpeter, used to make gunpowder.
-Between 1553 and 1620, 86 daimyōs were officially baptized, and many more were sympathetic to the Christians.

-The Jesuits provided various kinds of support including military support to Kirishitan daimyōs when they were threatened by non-Kirishitan daimyōs.
-Most notable was their support of Omura Sumitada and Arima Harunobu, who fought against the anti-Catholic Ryuzoji clan.

-Ōtomo Sorin was a famous Christian daimyo, he fought alongside Portugueses in the Siege of Moji. Ōtomo maintained an alliance with Christian Europeans throughout his military career.
-His wife, known to the Jesuits as Ōtomo-Nata Jezebel, was one of the precursors against Christianity.
-He later had to divorce her and declare war against Usa Hachimangū in which Jezebel was a priestess.

-In the 1580s, Valignano believed in the effectiveness of military action and fortified Nagasaki and Mogi.
-In 1585, Gaspar Coelho asked the Spanish Philippines to send a fleet but the plan was rejected due to the shortness of its military capability.
-Christians Protasio Arima and Paulo Okamoto were named as principals in an assassination plot to murder the magistrate in charge of the shogunate's most important port city of Nagasaki.

 The rise of Nagasaki as a Port City

 Establishment and Christian Influence

 Nagasaki's transformation into a significant port city in Japan began around 1570, driven by the arrival of Christianity and Portuguese trade.
 Initially an unpopulated promontory covered with wild thickets, Nagasaki was chosen by Jesuit missionaries, with support from the Christian daimyo Ōmura Sumitada (Don Bartolomeu), for its natural port advantages, including a narrow promontory that offered visual defense of the bay entrance.
 Sumitada, the first Japanese daimyo to convert to Catholicism, had previously invited Jesuits to settle in Yokoseura in the early 1560s, where a church was built and Portuguese ships visited in 1562 and 1563.
 However, Yokoseura's destruction in 1563 by anti-Christian groups and rival merchants prompted the Jesuits to relocate to Nagasaki.
 Sumitada donated the land to establish a settlement for displaced Christians, many of whom were exiles fleeing religious persecution or wars, granting perpetual usage rights and extraterritorial privileges in return for securing permanent port customs and entry taxes, with designated officials stationed to oversee their collection.